CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 1. Read+Parse instructions from a trace of memory accesses
 2. Process the cache accesses
 3. Record statistics about what happened

+In the following sections, we will describe these steps in great detail.

+## Reading and Parsing Memory Accesses

+## Processing Cache Accesses

+## Recording Statistics

 ## Final Thoughts